 (20 Points) You will be provided with a file (graph.txt) which contains the graph data using the format from the text described on p.
-431. Each vertex in the graph is represented as an integer number between 1 and 326186, some of which refer to authors of single-authored papers (no incident edges).
-There are 1.2 million edges in the graph.
-Each line in this file contains two numbers, separated by a tab, that represents an edge between these two vertices.
-For example, the first five lines are:
+431. Each vertex in the graph is represented as an integer number between 0 and 226412, some of which refer to authors of single-authored papers (no incident edges).
+There are roughly 700 thousand edges in the graph.

-and this means that there are three edges between vertex 1 and vertices 2, 43 and 60.
 The edges are undirected.
 Therefore, if an edge (a, b) is specified, so is (b,a).
 Since the graph is very sparse, use an adjacency list representation to store it.
 Your first task is to read in the graph.txt file line by line and add the corresponding edge to the graph representation.
 (Hint: do NOT start with this huge graph.
 Do everything on much smaller graphs from the booksite, like mediumG.txt.)